thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

 - `repostsCount`: Number of reposts (integer)
 - `parentPostId`: ID of parent post (`null` for original posts, post ID for replies)
 - `mentionedPubkeys`: Array of mentioned user public keys (empty `[]` for original posts)

+### Voting Status Fields (for all APIs with requesterPubkey)
+**When `requesterPubkey` parameter is provided, these fields are included in all post/reply responses:**

+- `isUpvoted`: Boolean indicating if the requesting user has upvoted this post/reply
+- `isDownvoted`: Boolean indicating if the requesting user has downvoted this post/reply

+**Important Notes:**
+- These fields are mutually exclusive (only one can be `true` at a time)
+- If the user hasn't voted on the post/reply, both fields will be `false`
+- The backend must query the voting database using `requesterPubkey` and post `id` to determine these values
+- All APIs now require `requesterPubkey` parameter except `get-users` (user introductions don't support voting)

+**APIs that now include voting status:**
+- `get-post-details`
+- `get-posts`
+- `get-posts-following`
+- `get-posts-watching`
+- `get-mentions`
+- `get-replies`

 ### Post IDs
 All post and reply IDs should be 32-byte cryptographic hashes represented as 64-character hexadecimal strings.
 These IDs are derived from the transaction data and ensure uniqueness across the system.